appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/README.md

 ![](/img/Users_list.png)

 If you want to add a user to a group, open the user from the user's list and In the groups tab, add the user to a new group from "All Groups" list.
-Similarly, If you want to assign a role to a user, open the user from the user's list and In the roles tab, pick the desired roles from "**All Roles**" list.
+Similarly, If you want to assign a role to a user, open the user from the user's list and in the roles tab, pick the desired roles from "**All Roles**" list.

 <VideoEmbed host="youtube" videoId="mJFlnd94Zd0" title="Add a user to group/Assign a role" caption="Add a user to group/Assign a role"/>